 The final drone should be built for less than 50 dollars, and the test station should also be less than 50 dollars.
 The financial part of this project is being handled by Dr. Phillip Jones.
-When the team needs something ordered, we are to email the list of items to Dr. Jones, then if he approves, he will forward the email to ETG to have the items ordered.
+This is done by us finding pieces and parts and giving a list of what we need to Dr. Phillip Jones and he orders the pieces and parts for us if he decides those parts are good enough for what he envisions.